 English Honors students will normally begin their senior capstone coursework in their junior year (though other arrangements are possible for transfer students who began their careers at Eastern as juniors).
-Following completion of the capstone, English Honors students will enroll in ENG 485 and write an honors thesis, under the direction of a faculty advisor, in which they either expand their capstone project (from ENG 462, ENG 499, or HON 488) or pursue a new

-^{}approved substitution to meet Liberal Arts Core Tier I Social Sciences advanced topic of their own devising.
+Following completion of the capstone, English Honors students will enroll in ENG 485 and write an honors thesis, under the direction of a faculty advisor, in which they either expand their capstone project (from ENG 462, ENG 499, or HON 488) or pursue a new advanced topic of their own devising.
 An important final component of the process is a presentation during which the student will be expected to discuss his or her research with an English class or with a committee of faculty.
-Only students who complete the University Honors Program receive a transcript and diploma designation.